How to get the best refinance rate

-The largest component of a credit score is whether you pay your bills on time, so being consistent in this area is critical, McBride says.
+- Pay your bills on time.
+The largest component of a credit score is whether you pay your bills on time, so being consistent in this area is critical, says McBride.

 “There aren’t many ways to quickly improve your credit score,” says Jackie Boies, a senior director of housing and bankruptcy services for Money Management International, a Sugar Land, Texas-based nonprofit debt counseling organization.
 “Applying good credit practices over time is how you improve your score.”